Chapter 2. Language reference

 2.3.
 Connecting option values to steps

-In much the same way as inputs are provided using p:with-input
+In much the same way as inputs are provided using p:with-input, option values

 Options can also be specified as attributes